victorcechinel/terraform-aws-key-pair-ssm/README.md

   * TLS Public Key (OpenSSH - RSA);
   * TLS Public Key;

-The credentials will be saved to the SSM Parameter Store as follows:
+The credentials will be **saved** to the *SSM Parameter Store* as follows:
-* /ec2/key-pair/<name>/private-rsa-key-pem
+* /ec2/key-pair/name/private-rsa-key-pem
-* /ec2/key-pair/<name>/public-rsa-key-pem
+* /ec2/key-pair/name/public-rsa-key-pem
-* /ec2/key-pair/<name>/public-rsa-key-openssh
+* /ec2/key-pair/name/public-rsa-key-openssh
-*The <name> is sent in the parameter to the module.*
+*The name is sent in the parameter to the module.*

 ## Requirements